Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Nice diagrams and nice moves

 Next we describe three modifications, isotopies, handle slides and stabilizations (with two types of the latter) which modify a nice diagram in a manner that it remains nice.
 We discuss these moves in the order listed above.

-{\bf {Nice isotopies.}} An embedded arc in a Heegaard diagram starting on an $\alphak$--circle (but otherwise disjoint from $\alphak$), transverse to the $\betak $--circles, and ending in the interior of a domain naturally defines an isotopy of the circle which contains the starting point of the arc: apply a fingermove along the arc.
+{\bf {Nice isotopies.}} An embedded arc in a Heegaard diagram starting on an $\alphak$--circle (but otherwise disjoint from $\alphak$), transverse to the $\betak $--circles, and ending in the interior of a domain naturally defines an isotopy of the circle which contains the starting point of the arc: apply a finger move along the arc.
 Special types of isotopies can be therefore defined by requiring special properties of such arcs.

-\begin{defn} {\whelm Suppose that $(\Sigma , \alphak , \betak , \w )$ is a nice diagram.
-We say that the embedded arc $\gamma=(\gamma (t))_{t\in [0,1]}$ is \emph{nice} if \begin{itemize} \item The starting point $\gamma (0)$ of $\gamma$ is on an $\alphak$--curve $\alpha$, while the endpoint $\gamma (1)$ is in the interior of the elementary domain $D_{f}$ which is either a bigon or a domain containing a basepoint; \item $\gamma -\gamma (0)$ is disjoint from all the $\alphak$--curves, $\gamma$ intersects any $\betak$--curve transversally, and $\gamma$ is transverse to $\alpha$ at $\gamma (0)$; \item the elementary domain $D_1$ containing $\gamma (0)$ on its boundary, but not $\gamma (t)$ for small $t$, is either a bigon or contains a basepoint; \item if $D_{1}=D_{f}$ then we assume that it contains a basepoint, and \item for any elementary domain $D$ at most one component of $D-\gamma$ is not a rectangle or a bigon, and if there is such a component, it contains a basepoint. \end{itemize} An isotopy defined by a nice arc is called a \emph{nice isotopy}. } \end{defn}
+\begin{defn} {\whelm Suppose that $\DD = (\Sigma , \alphak , \betak , \w )$ is a nice diagram.
+We say that the embedded arc $\gamma=(\gamma (t))_{t\in [0,1]}$ is \emph{nice} if \begin{itemize} \item The starting point $\gamma (0)$ of $\gamma$ is on an $\alphak$--curve $\alpha$, while the endpoint $\gamma (1)$ is in the interior of the elementary domain $D_{f}$ which is either a bigon or a domain containing a basepoint; \item $\gamma -\gamma (0)$ is disjoint from all the $\alphak$--curves, $\gamma$ intersects any $\betak$--curve transversally, and $\gamma$ is transverse to $\alpha$ at $\gamma (0)$; \item the elementary domain $D_1$ containing $\gamma (0)$ on its boundary, but not $\gamma (t)$ for small $t$, is either a bigon or it contains a basepoint; \item for any elementary domain $D$, at most one component of $D-\gamma$ is not a rectangle or a bigon, and if there is such a component, it contains a basepoint; \item the component of $D_f-\gamma $ containing $\gamma (1)$ is either a bigon, or it contains a basepoint, and finally \item if $D_{1}=D_{f}$ then we assume that the component of $D_1-\gamma $ containing $\gamma (1)$ also contains a basepoint. \end{itemize} An isotopy defined by a nice arc is called a \emph{nice isotopy}.} \end{defn}

 {\bf {Nice handle slides.}} Recall that in a Heegaard diagram a handle slide of the curve $\alpha_1$ over $\alpha_2$ can be specified by an embedded arc $\delta$ with one endpoint on $\alpha_1$, the other on $\alpha_2$ and with the property that $\delta$ (away from its endpoints) is disjoint from all the $\alphak$--curves.
 The result of sliding $\alpha _1$ over $\alpha _2$ along $\delta$ is a pair of curves $(\alpha _1', \alpha _2)$, where $\alpha _1'$ is the connected sum of $\alpha _1$ and $\alpha _2$ along $\delta$, cf. Figure~\ref{f:slide}.